core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The 'unprotected' field MUST additionally include the following parameter:

 * CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
-In particular, the Sig_structure contains the external_aad as defined above and the ciphertext of the COSE_Encrypt0 object as payload.
+In particular, the Sig_structure contains the external_aad as defined in {{sec-cose-object-ext-aad-sign}} and the ciphertext of the COSE_Encrypt0 object as payload.

 # OSCORE Header Compression {#compression}